Heroes new logo

 Sources: All About Vision, Also, Screen Time Labs, and UNICEF

 Infants and early toddlers should have no access to smartphones, tablets, televisions, and other screened devices.
+The visual demands from the screen cause stress on their visual systems.

 Lastly, they can’t fully understand that objects on the screen are not real.

-However, important activities that use the screen, such as video chats with your baby when you are away, are an exemption to the rule.
+But while there are some restrictions, important activities that use the screen, such as video chats with your baby when you are away, are an exemption to the rule.

 2) A few minutes a day if they are 18 months (1.5 years) to 2 years old